-Instructor: Rodriguez
+Instructor: Webb

-Organizational Behavior and Management in Health Care: Read Less [-]
+Strategy in Health Care Organizations: Read Less [-]

-PB HLTH 224C Advanced Health Care Organizations and Environments 3 Units
+PB HLTH 224A Organizational Behavior and Management in Health Care 3 Units

-Terms offered: Fall 2016, Fall 2015, Fall 2014

-This course examines major theories and frameworks for analyzing health care organizations.
-Emphasis is given to the application and testing of theories in the health care sector.
-Theories to be examined include bureaucracy, contingency theory, culture and climate, resource dependence, institutional theory, and theories of change and innovation.
-The seminar will rely on extensive student participation.
+Terms offered: Fall 2021, Fall 2020, Spring 2019 Introduction to health administration, focusing on theories of management, organizations, and environments as they relate to the administration of health services.
+Cases, simulation, and structured experiences will be used to tie theory to practice.

-Advanced Health Care Organizations and Environments: Read More [+]
+Organizational Behavior and Management in Health Care: Read More [+]

 Rules & Requirements

-Prerequisites: 224A or consent of instructor
+Prerequisites: Graduate standing or consent of instructor

 Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week
+Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.

-Instructor: Bloom
+Instructor: Rodriguez

-Advanced Health Care Organizations and Environments: Read Less [-]
+Organizational Behavior and Management in Health Care: Read Less [-]

 PB HLTH 224E Health Care Quality 3 Units

-Terms offered: Fall 2019, Fall 2018, Fall 2017
+Terms offered: Spring 2022, Fall 2019, Fall 2018

 The course focuses on the quality of Health Care in the United States, including variations and determinants in quality and best practices in improving quality.
 Students will develop an understanding of conceptual frameworks for Health Care problem solving and quality improvement.
 As part of the class they will gain experience in designing a Health Care quality improvement plan.
 The course is designed for Graduate students interested in healthcare delivery.

 Health Care Quality: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.

-Instructor: Nazeeri-Simmons Health Care Quality: Read Less [-] PB HLTH W224 Organizational Behavior and Management in Health Care 3 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 Today, the health care system consists of a mixture of organizational forms that plan, regulate, and deliver medical care and other health services.
+Instructor: Nazeeri-Simmons Health Care Quality: Read Less [-] PB HLTH W224 Organizational Behavior and Management in Health Care 3 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 Today, the health care system consists of a mixture of organizational forms that plan, regulate, and deliver medical care and other health services.
 The objective of this course is to consider 1) the structure of these organizations and the factors that affect their performance, as well as their growth and decline and 2) the role that health care managers play in the organizations in which they work.
 Organizational Behavior and Management in Health Care: Read More [+] Hours & Format Fall and/or spring: 7 weeks - 6 hours of web-based lecture per week Online: This is an online course.